ezeeEric/autoembedder/README.md

 adjusted using backpropagation.
 This allows for the unsupervised training of these layers.

-Once the training is completed, the Autoencoder is discarded an the embedding layers can be used for the Anomaly detection tasks.
+Once the training is completed, the Autoencoder is discarded and the embedding layers can be used to embedd categorical features in unsupervised machine learning tasks.

 ### Implementation
 The model is implemented using `tensorflow 2.8.0` and `sklearn 1.0`.
 The files can be found in the directory `./autoembedder/`: